3DCdsc/Intro_to_Git_Workshop/2_Git_With_Github.md

 Step 3: Choose whether you would like to make this repository a public or a private one.
 Let us choose the private option for now

 Step 4: You can choose to initialise your repository with a README file, which is essentially a document that describes your project.
-Let us go ahead and do this for now!
+However, we are going to just upload an existing project, so uncheck the ***Initialise this repository with a README*** box.

 <div style="text-align:center"><img src="images/git-repo-name.PNG" height = "375" width = "562.5"/></div>